friedbrice/sicp/sicp.md

 (A 3 3)
 ~~~

-_Consider the following procedures, wehre `A` is the procedure defined above:_
+_Consider the following procedures, where `A` is the procedure defined above:_

 ~~~scheme
 (define (f n) (A 0 n))